-Although sometimes the exact cause of hives is unknown, the following is a list of possible triggers: foods such as peanuts, shellfish, and eggs; environmental allergies such as pollen, trees, and animal dander; and medications such as antibiotics, aspirin, and painkillers.
+Although sometimes the exact cause of hives is unknown, the following is a list of possible triggers: foods such as peanuts, shellfish, and eggs; environmental allergies such as pollen, trees, and animal dander; and medications such as antibiotics, aspirin (do NOT use aspirin in children aged 18 or younger), and painkillers.

 Who's at risk?

 All populations of people are susceptible to hives if they come into contact with something the body has an allergic response to.
 Infants are particularly susceptible to many rashes as their skin is very sensitive, and they may develop hives after applying a lotion or cream to which their body forms a reaction.

 - Upper arms or upper legs

 Individual lesions of hives appear as well-defined, pink-to-red swellings ranging in size from 2 mm to over 30 cm.
 Some lesions may develop a lighter center.
 Hives usually appear in groups or batches.

 Individual lesions of hives disappear within 24 hours, though a single episode may last much longer.